(Crypto) TSJ CTF 2022 - babyRSA

 Synopsis

-The point $C$ belongs to the curve so we create two multivariate polynomials, eliminate one variable using resultants and run small_roots()
+The point belongs to the curve so we create two multivariate polynomials, eliminate one variable using resultants and run small_roots()

 Source files